 Do Diesel Engines Last Longer?

-Diesel vs petrol engines is a debate that’s been raging for almost a century.
-While the two types of engines share lots of similarities, the way they use and burn fuel means they’re suited to very different purposes.
-Diesel engines are often found in heavy duty commercial equipment where they’re expected to run continuously and work long hours.
+Diesel engines are often found in heavy-duty commercial equipment where they’re expected to run continuously.
 To ensure they stand up to those harsh conditions, diesel engines are built tough, and that means their lifespan is hard to beat.
-So, do diesel engines last longer than petrol?
-In this article we’re going to find out!

 Do Diesel Engines Last Longer?